The Journey Continues

 I spent the next few months learning what the word ‘recovery’ really meant.
 While there was pain and difficulties those were wonderful months.
 Almost every day I could see some small improvement, this was less painful or that was easier to do.

 Then 2021 ended with a huge discovery, I am not the introvert I always thought I was.
 As I said earlier when covid hit I realized how important socializing was for me, whereas before it was something I avoided.
 But even introverts desire socializing, so just wanting to socialize a bit didn’t change my perspective of being an introvert.
-But this past Fall I found I have this insatiable appetite for socializing.
+But in the Fall of 2021 I found I have this insatiable appetite for socializing.
 You can read more about that journey here, but the end of it all is not only am I not an introvert, I am an extreme extrovert.

 I seem to have an endless hunger for socializing.
 The crowd is never big enough.
 The party is never long enough.
 And within this discovery, I also discovered how much I love dancing.
 For me, especially on a crowded dance floor, it is so beyond the physical.
 It is an amazing experience that connects me to the universe and everyone around me.
 I can dance all night and get up the next morning for a full day of excitement and fun.

-And I am far from done.
+I am far from done.
 I have discovered a lot about Jasmine-Arabella, but I am quite sure she has some surprises for me still.
 I am so in love with life and the woman I am becoming.
-I want to spend the rest of my life learning and growing.
-Trying new things finding new friends.
-I want my epitaph to say, “She never stopped growing“.
+You can read my blog to see how the story continues.